-The City of San Dimas, like hundreds of cities and school districts across the state, is considering making a change in how voters elect its City Council.
-Beginning in 2022, voters would vote for one City Council Member who lives in their district, and for the Mayor.
+The City of San Dimas, like hundreds of cities and school districts across the state, made a change in how voters elect its City Council.
+Beginning in 2022, voters will vote for one City Council Member who lives in their district, and for the Mayor.
 This would replace the current system of at-large citywide elections in which voters have the ability to vote for all City Council Members.

 The City Council met on November 15th where they introduced Ordinance 1292 establishing a District-based system of elections for the members of the City Council.
-The City Council will meet on November 23rd, 2021 to adopt Ordinance 1292 that will include Map 131 (DistrictR Map ID 73950).
+The City Council met on November 23rd, 2021 to adopt Ordinance 1292 that included Map 131 (DistrictR Map ID 73950).

 - Click here to see Map 131 (DistrictR Map ID 73950)

-- Click here to see the schedule of upcoming meetings
+- Click here to see the schedule of meetings held during the districting process

 How to participate?

 There are a variety of ways that you can submit a map or give us your thoughts on the districting process.
 You can also share your specific thoughts, draw a map, or attend an upcoming workshop or hearing to get involved through the following ways: